CampusAI/CampusAI.github.io/_ml/simple_models/ml_models.md

 {% include end-row.html %}
 {% include start-row.html %}

-This leaves us with an overdetermined system of equations whose solution can be approximated using the **least squares method** (which minimizes the **mean squared error** lost):
+This leaves us with an overdetermined system of equations whose solution can be approximated using the **least squares method** (which minimizes the **mean squared error** loss):

 \begin{equation}
 W = Y X^T (X X^T)^{-1}